dstar55/100-words-design-patterns-java/_drafts/Observer.md

 package com.hundredwordsgof.observer;

 /**
- * ConcreteObserver maintains a reference to a ConcreteSubject object, stores state that should stay consistent with the subject's,
+ * ConcreteObserver maintains a reference to a ConcreteSubject object, stores
+ * state that should stay consistent with the subject's, implements the Observer
- * implements the Observer updating interface to keep its state consistent with the subject's.
+ * updating interface to keep its state consistent with the subject's.
  *
  */
-public class ConcreteObserver implements Observer{
+public class ConcreteObserver implements Observer {

   private int observerState;

   private ConcreteSubject subject;

-	public ConcreteObserver(ConcreteSubject subject){
+  public ConcreteObserver(ConcreteSubject subject) {
     this.subject = subject;
   }

   public void update() {
     observerState = subject.getState();
   }

   protected int getObserverState() {
     return observerState;
   }
 }
 ```